Weekend Getaways

 Spend some time taking in La Sagrada.
 (Photo: Getty Images)

 With more than a dozen Gaudí sights sprinkled across the city, it would be difficult to see them all on a single trip, but put his undisputed masterpiece, La Sagrada Familia, at the top of your list.
-Book a timed ticket online well in advance and allow at least two hours to explore this architectural marvel, with its twisting towers, intricately carved façades and fantastical, awe-inspiring interiors.
+Book a timed ticket online well in advance and allow at least two hours to explore this architectural marvel, with its twisting towers, intricately carved façades, and fantastical, awe-inspiring interiors.
 Make sure to grab breakfast at your hotel; you’ve got plenty of walking ahead of you.

 Once you’ve taken in the many carvings of La Sagrada Familia, hop on the Metro and get off at Passeig de Gràcia.
 Tucked down a long passageway off this bustling boulevard is the gourmet food hall El Nacional, where you can lunch on all manner of Spanish fare inside a beautifully renovated 19th-century factory.
-Try La Taperia for tasty hot and cold tapas, or sample the fresh catch of the day prepared any which way at La Llotja.
+Try La Taperia for tasty hot and cold tapas, or sample the fresh catch of the day prepared your preferred way at La Llotja.

 Once you’re settled up at lunch, there’s even more architecture to take in.
 There are two iconic Gaudí buildings situated on Passeig de Gràcia: Casa Batlló and La Pedrera, both within a 15-minute walk from your lunch spot.

 If faced with a choice, make it Casa Batlló, a real showstopper with its sinuous, mosaic-covered façade, swirling ceilings and undulating multicolored-tile roof evoking the backbone of a dragon.
 Be sure to reserve a timed ticket, as this is one of Barcelona’s busiest attractions.
+La Pedrera Casa Milà was notably the final private residence designed by Gaudi, so it is worth the visit as well.

-Stylish restaurants abound in Eixample, but none is more celebrated than the two-Michelin-starred Disfrutar, with wonderfully experimental tasting menus from a trio of El Bulli alums.
+Stylish restaurants abound in Eixample, but none are more celebrated than the 3-MICHELIN-Starred Disfrutar, with wonderfully experimental tasting menus from a trio of El Bulli alums.

 In the mood for a nightcap?

-It’s a five-minute walk to Sips, one of the city’s best cocktail bars, where inventive concoctions are presented in unusual custom-made glasses.
-If weather permits, head to the terrace off of the Batuar Bar & Restaurant at the Cotton House to toast to the evening.
+It’s a five-minute walk to Sips, one of the world’s best cocktail bars, where inventive concoctions are presented in unusual custom-made glasses.
+If weather permits, head to the terrace off of the Batuar Restaurant & Bar at the Cotton House Hotel, Autograph Collection to toast to the evening.

 Saturday: Delve into Ancient History